k1jst/newsm-policy/diversity.md

    - Race, Color, Religion, Ancestral Origin, Sex, Disability, Age, Sexual Orientation, Gender Identity or Expression, and Retaliation
    - Employment: Conviction Status

+   NEWSM acknowedges that further protections may be legsilated in the future and hereby incorportates those statuses as protected as they come into effect.

 3. Accessibility
    NEWSM recognizes barriers to accessibility exist in our facilities and programs and is committed to: